aws-samples/searchable-encryption-dynamodb-howto/content/exercise-4.en.md

 #### What Happened?

+You have updated the configuration so that the table you create will have a sort key for GSI1 with the correct name for use with beacons.

 We have now added the full configuration for all record types.

 All access patterns used in the original plaintext database work in the encrypted database,